 Transformation into a Public Space

-The decision to transform the Stone Arch Bridge into a pedestrian and bicycle bridge was a pivotal moment in its history.
+The decision to transform the Stone Arch Bridge into a pedestrian and bicycle bridge was a critical moment in its history.
 It marked a shift from a purely functional structure to a public space where people could gather, exercise, and enjoy the scenic views.
 This transformation involved significant renovation and adaptation work to ensure the bridge's safety and accessibility for pedestrians and cyclists.

 Environmental Impact and Sustainability